 Microsoft (MS) Teams is an enterprise-wide collaboration suite that lives within Mason’s Office 365 environment.
 At its core, MS Teams provides chat, audio calling, video calling, screen share, and more with individuals and groups outside of a team structure.

 MS Teams is available via web browser, desktop application, and mobile app.

 MS Teams is a self-service application.
-Training and support provided by ITS is limited to account access questions.
+Training and support provided by ITS are limited to account access questions.
 Additional training is provided via online tutorials and collaboration with other users.